 There is not much to tell.

 Nonetheless, you can always make it more challenging by adding bodyweight exercises, such as push-ups, squats, lunges, or even lateral hops, after finishing each set of the bleachers.

-How many bleacher run reps you can do depends, of course, on your fitness levels and the bleachers.
+How many bleacher run reps you can do depends on, of course, your fitness level and the bleachers.
 So if you are a beginner, be sure to pace yourself and aim to do as many sprints as you can while staying within your fitness zone.

 8. Hop on the Treadmill

-Not only that, you can also do all kinds of workouts on the treadmill, from long runs, intervals, to incline sprints, and race simulations.
-So they are the perfect race-training playground.
+Not only that, but you can also do all kinds of workouts on the treadmill, from long runs, intervals, to incline sprints, and race simulations.
+This makes them the perfect race-training playground.

 For more on treadmill benefits, go to: 10 Reasons why you Should Run on a Treadmill.

-Start your treadmill training with these awesome workouts.
+Start your treadmill training with this awesome incline workout.